 A widow’s peak in women is a hairline shape where the hairline forms a point centred on the forehead.
 It’s characterised by a “V” or “M” shape.
 In some women, the hairline forms a straight, oval line across their forehead.
 However, in some individuals, hair growth is higher on either side in the temples.
 This causes a “peak” in the hairline at the centre.

 The widow’s peak is often confused with a receding hairline.
-A widow’s peak is something you’re born with, whereas a receding hairline occurs over time due to age, stress, or other factors.
-In both circumstances, the general appearance of a peaked hairline is largely the same but with different causes.
+A widow’s peak is something you’re born with, whereas a receding hairline occurs over time due to age, stress, female pattern baldness or traction alopecia.

 In women, the widow’s peak isn’t immediately obvious.
 It’s more obvious if you pull your hair back, tracing your finger along the hairline where in the centre it dips in a “V” or “M” shape.